About UN University (UNU)

 - Adapt and innovate — demonstrate flexibility, agility and the ability to think and act in novel ways

-- A good team player with strong interpersonal skills demonstrated by the ability to work in a multi-cultural, multi-ethnic environment with sensitivity and respect for diversity.
+- An excellent team player with strong interpersonal skills, as demonstrated by the ability to work in a multicultural, multi-ethnic environment with sensitivity and respect for diversity.

-The successful candidate will be employed under an international PSA contract.
-UNU offers an attractive compensation package including an annual net salary, commensurate with the experience and qualifications of the candidate.
-Benefits include 30 days annual leave and a health insurance scheme.
+The successful candidate will be employed under a national PSA contract, and no relocation allowances apply.
+UNU offers an attractive compensation package including a competitive (tax-exempt in Germany) net monthly salary of EUR 1,329, commensurate with the experience and qualifications of the candidate.
+Benefits include 15 days of annual leave and a health insurance scheme.

 UNU is not liable for any taxes that may be levied on the remuneration you receive under this contract.
 Payment of any such taxes remains the sole responsibility of PSA holders.